Mansi-Sun/pkydrip/content/english/product-category/fertigation-machines.md

     pumppower: "Same pump config (customizable)"
     application: "Greenhouses, orchards, EC/pH-sensitive crops"
     url: "/product/pky-fg401-ecph/"
+modelnote: "For larger projects with 5–7 fertilizer sources, we also offer custom **PKY-FG701** units.
+Please contact us for engineering assistance."
 faq:
   - question: "How far can the system communicate wirelessly?"
     answer: "Our LoRa-based controllers and sensors can transmit up to 3.5 km in open space.
 For longer distances, you can add signal repeaters or mesh nodes."
   - question: "How long does the battery last in solar-powered terminals?"
     answer: "Typically 1–3 years depending on control frequency and transmission intervals.
 We offer 3-year and 5-year battery options."
+  - question: "Can the system work without internet?"
+    answer: "Yes.
+All machines have an offline version.
+You can operate via touchscreen or local interface even in remote areas without network."
+  - question: "Does it support EC/pH sensor feedback control?"
+    answer: "The PKY-FG401 supports real-time EC/pH detection and automatic fertilizer adjustment based on your target values."
+  - question: "What kind of valves or pipes are required?"
+    answer: "The machine supports electric solenoid valves (DC 12/24V) and standard UPVC/PE/HDPE irrigation pipelines with DE32~DE50 connections."
+  - question: "Can I customize the control logic?"
+    answer: "Yes.
+Our team can pre-program schedules and conditions according to your crop, zone, and irrigation strategy."

 contact:
   text: "Need help choosing the right model?
 Contact our team for expert advice."